-- It is important to have an agreed framework or plan of action with the employers involved in the programme.
-This includes a clearly defined working model that has input from both the centre and the employers with clear milestones and opportunities for continuous dialogue and feedback. - It is important that the teaching staff are well briefed in terms of the proposed employer input so that there is a clear understanding of where responsibilities lie and to ensure a seamless and worthwhile experience for the learners involved.
+It is important to have an agreed framework or plan of action with the employers involved in the programme.
+This includes a clearly defined working model that has input from both the centre and the employers with clear milestones and opportunities for continuous dialogue and feedback.

+Teaching staff must be well briefed in terms of the proposed employer input so that there is a clear understanding of where responsibilities lie and to ensure a seamless and worthwhile experience for the learners involved.